mrDinckleman/generator-gulped/README.md

 yo gulped
 ```

 If you want to skip install dependencies, just run this command with `--skip-install` flag.
+Use flags `-y` or `--yes` for installing with default parameters.

-In project directory run `yo gulped:page` to create new view file.
+In project directory run `yo gulped:page` to create new view file with associated json data file.

 ## Getting To Know Yeoman